 While the graphs in this post are representative of China and Southeast Asia, a similar pattern can be expected around the globe.

 For example, Onyx has seen parallels in the U.S. as well.
-States like Florida and Texas, who began actively reopening in early May, have seen consistent increases between 8-18% week over week in the first half of May.
-In states like Illinois, where some of the largest metropolitan areas are taking a more conservative approach to reopening, hotels have seen little to no increase in realized stays.
+States like Florida and Texas, who began actively reopening in early May, have seen consistent increases between 8-18% week over week in the first half of May, but these gains have decreased and remained flat since that time, as COVID-19 cases have only slightly lowered since the end of July.
+In states like Illinois, where some of the largest metropolitan areas are taking a more conservative approach to reopening, hotels have seen lower overall confirmed stays, but have also remained relatively flat as cases lower throughout the state.

 Business and leisure travel have long been expected to be the first travel segment to bounce back, and avoidance of COVID-19 “hot spots” is still a major priority for most businesses and travelers.
 Hotels can expect that major cities still battling infection rates will see a slower rise in confirmed stays.
 This will most likely be representative of the entire state where these cities reside, as major cities see the bulk of business and leisure travel.